Alethinophidia: Fossil record

 Fossils of alethinophidians were found in Cenomanian (Middle Cretaceous) sites of Wadi Milk Formation in Wadi Abu Hashim, Sudan.
 Coniophis presents the vertebral morphology similar to modern-day Aniliidae.
 Two extinct families from the same location, the Anomalophiidae and Russellophiidae, also belong to the Alethinophidia.
 Krebsophis is the earliest russellophiid.
 The family Nigerophiidae includes both aquatic Nubianophis from Wadi Abu Hashim and Nigerophis from the Palaeocene of Niger.
 The genus Eoanilius (belongs to Aniliidae) appeared in the Eocene.
 It is also existed in Oligocene and early Miocene.
+The extinct marine Simoliophidae are known from the Cenomanian of North Africa, the Middle East, and Eastern Europe, indicating a Tethyan distribution; they are notable for preserving evidence of vestigial hindlimbs.